M-Valentino/sacredOS/README.md

 to add it into my OS's app store.
 You will need to add your app inside the `appStore/apps` directory and update `appStoreData.json`.
 You will need an `install.js` file.
 You can simply copy and paste the code from an existing one and then modify it.
 Your icon should be square shaped.
 I do ask that assets from external URLs should only be used for fonts and coding libraries from well known organizations like Tailwind CSS and Google Fonts for example.

+Apps must not contain content that violates copyright.

 ### Sacred OS HTML Program Headers